xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-022.md

 ## Limitations of SVG Path {#limitations-of-svg-path}

-In [Lesson 13], we learned about Path drawing.
+In [Lesson 13 - Drawing path and sketchy style] we learned how to draw paths.
 Figma also provides the [VectorPath API], which supports a subset of SVG Path commands (see: [VectorPath-data]) and [fillRule] (called windingRule in Figma).

 ```ts
 node.vectorPaths = [